These courses are intended as guidelines. Speak to your guidance counsellor to see what courses are offered at your school.

 To be considered for admission, applicants must: Hold an honours bachelor’s degree with specialization or a major in environmental engineering or in related engineering disciplines (civil, chemical, mechanical, etc.), or an honours bachelor’s degree with specialization or a major in environmental science disciplines with a minimum average of 70% (B); Demonstrate a good academic performance in previous studies as shown by official transcripts, research reports, abstracts or any other documents demonstrating research skills; Provide at least two confidential letters of recommendation from professors who are familiar with the applicant’s work; Provide a statement of purpose indicating their career goals and interests in the proposed research area; For admission to the MASc, identify at least one professor who is willing and available to act as thesis supervisor; Be proficient (understand, speak and write) in English.

-All students entering the program are required to have courses in mathematics, probability and statistics equivalent to courses required in undergraduate engineering programs.
-Students admitted without full equivalency in these areas are expected to take appropriate undergraduate courses early in their studies.
-These courses will be additional to the normal degree requirements.
+Note: All students entering the program are required to have courses in mathematics, probability and statistics equivalent to courses required in undergraduate engineering programs.
+The Department may require students to take additional courses depending on their backgrounds.